-We promised that we would steer clear of commenting on the new series of Doctor Who, too much.
-After all, we geared this whole site around the classic years of the show and other sites have the new stuff covered much better.
+Our mission statement for this website was to steer clear of the new post-2005 series of Doctor Who.
+After all, we geared this whole site around the classic years of the show and other sites have the new stuff covered, much better.

 Anyway, we have noticed more and more traffic coming to this site under the search term “Old Doctor Who”.
 No great shakes you might think but “Old Doctor Who” does infact have 2 meanings :